Skip navigation

 How the Test will Feel

 You will need to cough.
-Sometimes the health care provider will tap on your chest to loosen deep sputum.
+Sometimes your health care provider will tap on your chest to loosen deep sputum.
 Or, you may be asked to inhale a steam-like mist to help you cough up the sputum.
 You may have some discomfort from having to cough deeply.

 Why the Test is Performed